sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-14.md

 **Solution**

-The solution I opted for is to update the code to output the trace in [GrapViz](https://www.graphviz.org/) DOT format and plot it.
+By updating the call with `display`, it is possible to generate data in [GrapViz](https://www.graphviz.org/) DOT format and plot it.
 The call that match `(= amount 0)` are in darker grey.

 ```viz-dot
 digraph G {